sashaTe/MessengerApp/README.md

 - **Image Loading:** Utilize Kingfisher to efficiently load and cache images
 - **Responsive User Interface:** Designed with a seamless and responsive UI to enhance usability across different devices.

-## Dependencies

-1. Firebase: For real-time database and authentication.
-2. Kingfisher: For efficient image loading and caching.

 ## Screenshots

 <div align="center">